dendronhq/dendron-site/vault/dendron.topic.tags.md

 #### Configuration

 Don't like hashtags?
-You can disable them by setting the [[enableUserTags|dendron.ref.config.dendron#enablehashtags]] configuration to false.
+You can disable them by setting the [[enableUserTags|dendron.ref.config#enablehashtags]] configuration to false.

 ## Frontmatter tags